HealDA: Highlighting the importance of initial errors in end-to-end AI weather forecasts: Methods

 \paragraph{Satellite Winds} The satellite winds include scatterometer (e.g., ASCAT) and atmospheric motion vector (AMV) data.
 Scatterometer winds are inferred from microwave radar backscatter measured over the ocean surface, which depends on wind-driven surface roughness and is related to the 10-m ocean wind through a geophysical model function (GMF).
 Measurements over land are excluded using a land–sea mask, and the GMF inversion can yield multiple wind vector solutions within each wind vector cell.
 An ambiguity-removal step selects the solution most consistent with spatial constraints and a first-guess NWP field interpolated to the observation location and time \citep{ascat-manual,ecmwf-seminar}.

 AMVs are produced by tracking clouds or coherent water-vapor features through successive satellite imagery and interpreting their displacement as an estimate of the atmospheric wind vector \citep{Forsythe2008}.
-Although AMVs are not direct wind measurements and involve assumptions in feature tracking and height assignment, they are an important source of wind information, especially in regions where other wind observations are sparse.
-While both scatterometer and AMV winds are Level~2 products, we include them as inputs since excluding them has only a minor impact on skill, and these products can be available operationally.
+In addition to feature-tracking uncertainty, much of the error stems from the background-dependent height assignment, where tracked features are assigned a representative height using observed radiances, radiative-transfer models, and short-range forecast temperature and moisture profiles.
+Nevertheless, AMVs provide important wind information, especially in regions where other wind observations are sparse.
+While both scatterometer and AMV winds are Level~2 products, we include them as they can be available operationally.

 \paragraph{GNSS-RO} Global Navigation System Radio Occultation is a remote sensing method that measures how a radio signal's path is bent as one satellite orbits away from a direct line of sight as the Earth's limb appears between them \citep{ecmwf_gpsro_2015}.
 This is called an occultation event, and as the radio signal between the two satellites passes through different layers of the atmosphere, the local humidity and temperature impact the index of refraction.
-We use the raw Level 1 bending angle product as well as the derived temperature and humidity values.
+We use the raw Level~1 bending angle product as well as temperature and humidity channels provided in the dataset.
+As discussed in Section~\ref{sec:lvl2-ablation}, these temperature and humidity channels are Level~2 products derived within the GSI diagnostic pipeline and are not direct GNSS-RO measurements.